 As a result, in exercising thought leadership, you’re using your experiences and expertise to think forward about an industry and lead others through what’s ahead.

-Examples of thought leadership in action
+Examples of thought leadership content in action

 To provide some context for this topic, let’s look at some real-life application.
 Thought leadership marketing starts with putting out informative, high-quality content that could only come from an expert in the field.

-Examples of thought leadership include:
+Examples of thought leadership content include: